 Weigh each selected organism to a precision of 0.01 g.
 Record these measurements in the appropriate form.
 Collect a minimum of 200 g for the composite sample.

-For the purpose of determining compliance with the methylmercury standard in Rule 62-302, at least twelve organisms of the species under consideration must be collected.
+For the purpose of providing data to the Florida Department of Health for determination of fish advisories related to risk from methylmercury, at least eight organisms of the species under consideration must be collected.

 Regardless of the number, the shellfish should all be of similar size so that the height of the smallest individual is no less than 75% of the height of the largest individual in the composite sample.

 Place all shellfish in plastic bags and into ice chests containing wet ice immediately after collection or measurement.
 The maximum holding time on ice is 24 hours.
+See Table FS 1000-10 for additional information on shellfish preservation and holding times requirements.

-Tissue Extraction: If the sampling program requires that only the tissues be shipped to the laboratory, follow these procedures in a suitable location, with a large stainless steel sink/counter and a source of tap water.
+Tissue Extraction: If the sampling program requires that only the tissues be shipped to the laboratory, follow these procedures in a suitable location with a large stainless steel sink/counter and a source of tap water.

 Place the organisms to be composited in the sink, rinse profusely with tap water and transfer them to the holding tray.